microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

                     ]
          }
 ```
+### Step 2: Run the application
+Next, you'll test the new command using mock contacts, which requires running the app.
+When you press F5 to run the application, it will also provision all the necessary resources for the authenticated flow, as we configured everything using the Team Toolkit's deploy process in Exercise 1.
+We can then keep the app running for our next exercise, where we will integrate SSO to call contacts from Microsoft Graph.

-### Step 2 : Enable authentication for new command
+## Exercise 3 : Enable authentication for new command

 In the previous step, you have laid the foundation for the new command.
 Next you will add authentication on top of the command, replace the mock contact list and replace it with actual contact list from the logged in user's Outlook contacts.